A reduction of the string bracket to the loop product: String brackets described in terms of the Hochschild homology

 We call the right-hand vertical composites in Theorem \ref{thm:main} (i) and (ii) the {\it dual string cobracket} and the {\it dual string bracket}, respectively.

-Note that the condition on the \(S\)-action can be replaced with BV exactness; see \ref{defn:BV-exact} and \ref{rem:Strategy} for details.
-It is also worth mentioning that the composite $B_{HH}\circ I$ is noting but the cohomological Batalin--Vilkovisky (BV) operator $\Delta$ on the Hochschild homology of a DGA $\Omega$ if $\Omega$ is the polynomial de Rham algebra of a manifold or the classifying space of a connected Lie group.
+Note that the condition on the \(S\)-action can be replaced with BV-exactness; see \ref{defn:BV-exact} and \ref{rem:Strategy} for details.
+It is also worth mentioning that the composite $B_{HH}\circ I$ is nothing but the cohomological Batalin--Vilkovisky (BV) operator $\Delta$ on the Hochschild homology of a DGA $\Omega$ if $\Omega$ is the polynomial de Rham algebra of a manifold or the classifying space of a connected Lie group.
 By abuse of terminology, we may call $B_{HH}\circ I$ the BV operator in general.

 As mentioned above, under the isomorphisms $\Theta_1$ and $\Theta_2$ due to Jones in \cite[Theorem A]{J}, the loop cohomology \(H^*(LM)\) and the string cohomology \(H^*_{S^1}(LM)\) are identified with the Hochschild homology and the negative cyclic homology of $\apl(M)$, respectively.
 Thus, we have